Shih Tzu: History

-Shih Tzus and Buddhist mythology
+In Buddhist mythology

 Shih Tzus are largely associated with Buddhism and Buddhist mythology.
-The name "Shih Tzu" in Mandarin directly translates to "little lion," an animal considered sacred in Buddhist religion.
+The name "Shih Tzu" in Mandarin directly translates to "lion", an animal considered sacred in Buddhist religion.
 Lions symbolize royalty, strength, and bravery – "fear nothing, and act without delay."
 Pairs of stone lions or lion dogs located outside guard palace doors, tombs, temples, and public buildings are thought to protect these buildings from harmful individuals and spiritual influences.
 These stone statues are often called Fu (or Foo) dogs, and it is suggested that these are the lionized form of the Shih Tzu.
 "Fu" roughly translates to "happiness" in Manchurian, with legend stating Fu dogs are happy Shih Tzus forever guarding the temple of Buddha.
-Fu dog statues typically represent a male and female Shih Tzu, carved out of stone, jade, teak, ivory, cinnabar, bronze or cera, mics.
+Fu dog statues typically represent a male and female Shih Tzu, carved out of stone, jade, teak, ivory, cinnabar, bronze, or ceramics.
 The male dog is often seen holding a ball with his left paw and the female dog holds her puppy.
 Sources state this holds a symbolic meaning, with the male dog representing powers over nature, energy, wisdom, and precious stones and the female dog symbolizing protection, play, and a disciplinary attitude.

 Buddhists consider Shih Tzus blessed by and sacred beasts of Buddha.
 Legend states Buddha rode to earth on a lion and carried with him a small lion dog which accompanied him everywhere he went.
 Legends vary across different sources, however many cite the Shih Tzu accompanied the Buddha of wisdom, Manjushri.
 This lion dog had the ability to turn himself into a lion to carry Manjushri on his back.
 The physical features of Shih Tzus serve as proof of the eternal connection between Buddha and this breed.
 According to legend, several robbers surrounded Buddha with the intention of robbing and murdering him when the Shih Tzu transformed into a ferocious lion so large that the robbers were scared and fled the scene.
 As the Shih Tzu returned to its dog form, Buddha blessed him for his courage.
 Many Shih Tzus reflect this blessing in the form of the "Star of Buddha", which may also be called "Buddha's kiss", represented as a white patch of hair on the top of dog's head.
 Markings on the dogs back is said to be the saddle Buddha used to ride the dog in its lion form.
 Legends vary across sources, largely because legends are historically passed down by word-of-mouth.
 Some cite this mark on the head as the place where Buddha kissed the dog, giving it his blessing.
 Other sources state Buddha laid his finger on the dog's forehead in blessing, giving it a flash of white hair on its forehead.